 Our lessons started out of the water so we could become familiar with the surfboard itself.
 Cullen described what would happen in the water.
 Basically, he would do lots of the work for us.
 He’d search out the ideal waves while we were flat on our stomachs on the board.
 Then, he would tell us to start paddling.
 When we felt the wave pulling at the board, it was time to try to stand up and surf back towards the shore.
 Sounds easy, right?

 I’m really glad we visited on the brink of low season as there were hardly any people around.
 After adjusting my bikini top a couple of times and cursing myself for wearing such an impractical bathing suit, I politely asked Cullen if he had some sort of top that I could wear.
-Thankfully, he had a wetsuit tank top that I was able to borrow that was just my size.
+Thankfully, he had a wet suit tank top that I was able to borrow that was just my size.
 Oh, thank goodness.
 Once I was more appropriately clothed, I think that my surfing improved just a bit.

 Justin and I took turns riding the surfboard and I am very proud that we were fairly successful on our first tries.
 I was actually really impressed with Justin’s ability to surf.
 He has snowboarded in the past so I think this gave him a slight advantage in the balancing department, though water is an entirely different beast than snow.
-Justin was able to stand up on several occasions and ride towards the shore.
-I found it a bit more difficult, but I’m fairly persistent (and stubborn).
-No matter how many times I went flying into the water, I just kept trying.
-I drank plenty of salt water.
-My contact lenses were stinging in my eyes.
-But, I think I had a smile permanently on my face.
-Horseshoe Bay Beach was absolutely gorgeous, and how could I not be smiling while swimming in those beautiful turquoise waters?
-It was really fun to be out there.
-It was also satisfying to try something new that was slightly outside of my comfort zone.
-On my best attempt, I was only able to stand up straight for a fraction of a second before leaping off the board.
-But, I still did it!
+Justin stood up on several occasions and rode the waves towards the shore.

 At the end of our surfing excursion, Cullen showed us a spot along the beach where we could hike up on some rocks for incredible views of the ocean.
 We walked along huge boulders for breathtaking sights of the beach and the cove.